What’s the most you’ll pay with a payday loan?

 - Additional extras.
 Some lenders offer extra features such as debit cards with their loans that can make the borrowing process easier.

-- Ease of repeat borrowing.
-You might find you're able to easily borrow money again through certain lenders.
+- Repeat borrowing.
+You might find you're able to borrow money again through certain lenders.
 This is through features such as member's areas on websites and the lender keeping your details on file.
 You can often borrow more money than you did originally if you made your repayments on time the first time around.

 - Late fees and default costs.
 The costs and fees associated with making late payments, rescheduling your payments and defaulting on your loan are usually capped at 200% of your principal loan amount.
 However, the rate at which these costs accumulate differ according to who you borrow with.